-Staff are allowed to bring their personal phones to school for their own use but will limit such use to noncontact time when pupils are not present.
-Staff members' personal phones will remain in their bags or cupboards during contact time with pupils.
-Staff will not take pictures or recordings of pupils on their personal phones or cameras.

-Unauthorised or secret use of a mobile phone or other electronic device, to record voice, pictures or video is forbidden and can result in disciplinary procedures.
-Unauthorised publishing of such materials on a website which causes distress to the person(s) concerned will be considered a breach of school code of conduct, whether intentional or unintentional.
-The person responsible for the material will be expected to remove this immediately upon request and appropriate procedures will be followed.
-Where any crime may have been committed, the police will be informed.

-All staff, parents and visitors are not permitted to use mobile phones in the presence of children in and around school.
-Mobile phones are permitted to be used under the Principal/ Headteachers discretion.
-All staff must be vigilant and remind any parents/visitors who forget.
+- Staff are allowed to bring their personal phones to school for their own use but will limit such use to noncontact time when pupils are not present - Staff members' personal phones will remain in their bags or cupboards during contact time with pupils. - Staff will not take pictures or recordings of pupils on their personal phones or cameras. - Unauthorised or secret use of a mobile phone or other electronic device, to record voice, pictures or video is forbidden and can result in disciplinary procedures - Where any crime may have been committed, the police will be informed - Mobile phones are permitted to be used under the School Leader's discretion - All staff must be vigilant and remind any parents/visitors who forget